folio-org/raml-module-builder/README.md

   - tries to read a file at the path if the path is absolute

   - if file not found or path is relative tries to read a class path resource with that path

-- Other module-specific arguments can be passed via the command line in the format key=value.
-These will be accessible to implementing modules via `RestVerticle.MODULE_SPECIFIC_ARGS` map.

-- Optional JVM arguments can be passed before the `-jar` argument, e.g.
-`-XX:+HeapDumpOnOutOfMemoryError`
-`-XX:+PrintGCDetails`
-`-XX:+PrintGCTimeStamps`
-`-Xloggc:C:\Git\circulation\gc.log`

 ## Environment Variables